tkuhlman/gopwsafe/README.md

 The pwsafe package contains interfaces for reading/writing to Password Safe v3 databases.
 This package is utilized by both the gui and cli interfaces with the preference going to the gtk based gui library.

-The gui is implemented with the [go-gtk](https://github.com/mattn/go-gtk) library.
-The very basic cli is implemented using the [prompt](https://github.com/Bowery/prompt) library.
+The gui is implemented with the library [andlabs/ui](https://github.com/andlabs/ui) The very basic cli is implemented using the [prompt](https://github.com/Bowery/prompt) library.

 The project has been largely tested and developed on OS X and Linux (Ubuntu).